Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 > In statistics and machine learning, leakage (also data leakage, or target leakage) is the use of information in the model training process which would not be expected to be available at prediction time, causing the predictive scores (metrics) to overestimate the model's utility when run in a production environment.[1]
 Leakage is often subtle and indirect, making it hard to detect and eliminate.
 Leakage can cause modeler to select a suboptimal model, which otherwise could be outperformed by a leakage-free model.[1]

-In order to avoid this issue, one needs to split the data set into a training set and a validation set *before* adding any features.
+In order to avoid this issue, one needs to split the data set into a training set and a validation set *before* adding any features:
 ```python
 X_train, X_val, y_train, y_val = train_test_split(data_set[['keyword','text', 'text_cleaned']],
                                                   data_set['target_corrected'])